 In support of the Aligning Science Across Parkinson's (ASAP) strategic objectives of supporting collaboration, generating resources, and democratizing access to data, the Global Parkinson's Genetics Program (GP2) has been established as a pre-competitive consortium.
 All ASAP programs strive to ensure adherence to open data and open science, tenets which inform GP2's intellectual property (IP) policy, especially as GP2 will incorporate many data subjects from underrepresented minorities in research.

-GP2's intellectual property (IP) policy is briefly summarized below.
+GP2's intellectual property (IP) policy, which applies to all persons using GP2 data, is briefly summarized below.